khaledh/khaledh.github.io/docs/osdev/10-higher-half-kernel.md

 ## Virtual address space

 The 64-bit virtual address space on x86_64 uses a canonical address format, where the most significant 16 bits of the 64-bit address must be either all 0s or all 1s.
 This means that the address space is split into two halves: the lower half (from `0x0000000000000000` to `0x00007FFFFFFFFFFF`), and the higher half (from `0xFFFF800000000000` to `0xFFFFFFFFFFFFFFFF`).
-Each is 48 bits in size, which is equivalent to 256 TB.
+Each is 48 bits in size, which is equivalent to 256 TiB.
 This is more than enough for our purposes.
-We'll use the lower half (128 TB) for user processes, and the higher half (128 TB) for the kernel.
+We'll use the lower half (128 TiB) for user processes (**user space**), and the higher half (128 TiB) for the kernel (**kernel space**).

 That being said, we have a problem.
 The kernel is currently linked at address `0x100000`, not at the higher half of the address space.
 The UEFI environment does have paging enabled, but we need to build our own page tables, and map the kernel at the higher half of the address space.
 This needs to be done in the bootloader, before we jump to the kernel (since we'll change the kernel to be linked at the higher half).
 Once we're in the kernel, we can set up different page tables that fit our needs (although we'll still need to map the kernel at the higher half of the address space).